By Dr. Wally Taylor

-What are the Symptoms of Toxicity Due to Mold Toxin Exposure?
+Symptoms of Mold Toxin Exposure

-In 1996, Dr. Shoemaker was practicing Family Practice in Maryland on the banks of the Chesapeake Bay.
-Some of his long-time patients were coming to him with the symptom picture that I described above.
-He had heard about a toxin-producing algae-like germ called Pfiesteria that occurred in algae-blooms in the bay.
-One of his patients came in with severe diarrhea.
-He decided to treat her diarrhea with cholestyramine, an old medicine used to lower cholesterol by binding it in the intestine, which was one of his favorite diarrhea treatments.
-To his surprise and pleasure, the patient reported that within a few days her diarrhea was gone along with her memory loss, headache, and cough.
+In 1996, Dr. Shoemaker was practicing Family Practice in Maryland when some of his patients started experiencing the symptoms described above.
+He had heard about a toxin-producing algae-like germ called Pfiesteria that occurred in algae-blooms in the Chesapeake Bay.
+Dr. Shoemaker treated one of his patients who had severe diarrhea with cholestyramine – a medicine used to lower cholesterol by binding it in the intestine.
+Within a few days her diarrhea was gone along with her memory loss, headache, and cough.
 He later learned that similar toxins could be produced by many indoor molds and lead to a similar clinical picture.

 Symptoms of Illness Differ Among People with Mold Illness and Lyme as a Result of Differences in Sensitivity and Patterns of Immune Response

 The individual’s susceptibility to manifest symptoms from the various toxins is what I call BioTerrain.
-These are the various factors of genetics and epigenetics which is what causes one person to be a “Canary in the Coal Mine” while another person with essentially the same set of mold toxins and stealth infection toxins is like a “Cast Iron Skillet” and may be perfectly well.
+These are the various factors of genetics and epigenetics, which is what causes one person to be a “Canary in the Coal Mine” while another person, with essentially the same set of mold toxins and stealth infection toxins, is like a “Cast Iron Skillet” and may be perfectly well.

 - Finally, the goal of treatment is to assist in the elimination or reduction of toxins, mycotoxins and harmful stealth germs.
-There are quite a few tools that are used to accomplish this and I have found that these tools must be individualized from patient to patient.
-One size definitely does not fit all.
+There are quite a few tools used to accomplish this and I have found these tools must be individualized to the patient.
+One size does not fit all.

 Dr. Taylor practices integrative medicine at Forum Health Austin in Austin, Texas.
 After obtaining a general medical doctorate degree from the University of Texas Southwestern Medical School in Dallas he completed a general medical internship and residency training in head and neck surgery ENT and allergy.
 After 20 years of service in the US Army Medical Corps and practice in Colorado and Texas, he founded Texas Integrative now Forum Health Austin where he now offers a functional holistic approach to disease which treats the entire individual instead of each separate symptom.
 He has found more satisfying results using this Systems BioIndividualized approach.
-His motto is “Health and Wellness from Head to Toe”. www.texasintegrative.com office phone-512-420-9300
+His motto is “Health and Wellness from Head to Toe”.